Arriving at the airport

 The Eugene airport is located 20 minutes from campus.
 If you signed up for the homestay program, your host family will pick you up at the airport.
 Be sure to communicate with them so they know when you are coming.

-If you are planning on staying in a hotel, you can:
+If you are planning to stay in a hotel, you can:

 - Take a taxi.
 Oregon Taxi is a popular service because, if you reserve by calling in advance, you can get a 20% discount.